|Getting Started and Installation||Training||Tutorial||Guidelines and Examples|

 - Supplementary Topics: using the SysCAD Supplementary Tutorials, introduce selected topics, advanced features and capabilities of interest followed by some practical Training Exercises.

 - Thermodynamic Calculation Engine (TCE): training in use of a specific TCE add-on in SysCAD.
-Current add-ons include OLI, PHREEQC, AQSol and ChemApp.
+Current options include OLI, PHREEQC, AQSol and ChemApp.

 - Training Exercises: with assistance from the trainer, solidify knowledge learnt from tutorials by practice in building models based on flowsheets relevant to the client.